Many worlds in one: a Caribbean island like no other

-Nowhere else in the Caribbean is like Trinidad.
-That’s not hyperbole — the island’s unique environment combines a South American continental legacy with Caribbean island features.
+Mountains.
+Beaches.
+Waterfalls.
+Historical sites.
+Rivers.
+This is an island with range.
+To say that nowhere else in the Caribbean is like Trinidad is not hyperbole — the island’s unique environment combines a South American continental legacy with Caribbean island features.
 (Click here for an in depth look at Trinidad’s natural history.)
 Tropical rainforest cloaks the north, central, and southern mountain ranges, from which waterfalls and rivers cascade.
 There are brackish mangrove swamps; sprawling savannahs; and coasts that meet four distinct bodies of water.
 Coral reefs are found off the northwest and northeast coasts, and have produced the arid islands off Chaguaramas.
+With a dizzying degree of biodiversity per square mile, thousands of species call these habitats home.
 With a dizzying degree of biodiversity per square mile, thousands of species call these habitats home.

 - Amphibians: 30+ species